 The Blue Cross NC Hemophilia Network creates an improved and integrated experience for members self-administering hemophilia drugs by allowing specialty pharmacies that meet specific clinical and other quality to dispense those drugs.
 The goal of the network is to proactively manage our members with hemophilia in order to lower overall costs and create an individualized and exceptional member experience.
 Learn more about the Hemophilia Network.

-No, there is no right for providers to appeal a denial for no prior review.
+No. There is no right for providers to appeal a denial for no prior review.
 These denials are considered administrative and are not eligible for review.

 Call 800-214-4844 and a Blue Cross NC representative can assist you.